maxadobr/clarityboard/README.md

 ### About This Project

-This is **ClarityBoard**, my final project for **CS50x 2025**.
+This is **Clarity Board**, my final project for **CS50x 2025**.
 It's a comprehensive task management web application built to solve a real challenge I faced: effectively organizing multiple projects with varying priorities and workflows in one unified workspace.

 ### Why I Built This

 During this period of my life, I was living in Santos, Brazil, for a consulting job at an automotive parts company while juggling multiple responsibilities: working full-time, starting my Software Engineering degree, taking CS50x, and learning front-end development through a Santander Open Academy scholarship.
 I struggled significantly with decision-making and filtering the abundance of content coming my way.
 With broad interests and a love for studying, I had to be careful about prioritizing tasks.
 I was using to-do lists and managing projects in Jira, but it felt like using a "bazooka to kill a cockroach."

-**The timing was intense:** I developed ClarityBoard while simultaneously completing CS50x and my first university semester.
+**The timing was intense:** I developed Clarity Board while simultaneously completing CS50x and my first university semester.
 Both the Software Engineering course at my university and CS50x guided me toward the same philosophy—bringing continuous, well-architected solutions to real problems.
 This approach aligned perfectly with my automotive industry background: systematic problem-solving, attention to detail, and building for reliability and longevity.

 I explored many task management tools searching for the right fit: Google Tasks, Ticktick, Todoist, Emacs Org Mode, Trello, Excel, and several others.
 While I learned that software alone doesn't determine project success, the right tool can help you navigate better by providing autonomy in your choices and clarity in execution.
 Most existing solutions were either too simple (basic to-do lists) or too complex (enterprise project management suites).
 I needed something in between—powerful enough for complex workflows, yet lightweight and focused.
 The CS50x final project was the perfect opportunity to build exactly what I needed.